EBay quarterly results top expectations

-SAN FRANCISCO (Reuters) - EBay Inc (EBAY.O) reported better-than-expected increases in quarterly sales and profit on Wednesday, driven by growth in the e-commerce company’s Marketplaces and PayPal businesses.
+SAN FRANCISCO (Reuters) - EBay Inc (EBAY.O) said quarterly sales and profit grew more than expected and raised its 2012 forecasts, citing growth in the e-commerce company’s Marketplaces and PayPal businesses.

-“It’s one of their better reports that I’ve seen in several years,” said Colin Sebastian, an analyst at Robert W. Baird & Co.

-EBay shares have gained more than 15 percent so far this year, more than double the gain of rival Amazon.com (AMZN.O), on optimism about a growth recovery at its online Marketplaces business and an expansion of PayPal from its online roots into physical stores.
+The stock has gained more than 15 percent so far this year, more than double the gain of rival Amazon.com (AMZN.O), on optimism that growth has resumed at eBay’s online Marketplaces business and an expansion of PayPal from its online roots into physical stores.

+During the first quarter, eBay’s online marketplaces added a lot more active users, while transactions through mobile devices jumped and sales of fashion, auto parts and accessories were strong, the company said.

+PayPal grew strongly as more merchants added the payment option to their websites, particularly their mobile sites, eBay said on Wednesday.

 That suggests management’s strategy of turning around its online Marketplaces while expanding PayPal is working.